tudelft3d/val3dity/README.md

 In an OBJ file, each primitive will be validated according to the ISO19107 rules.
 Observe that OBJ files have no mechanism to define inner shells, and thus a solid will be formed by only its exterior shell.
-Validating one primitive in an OBJ as a MultiSurface (`-p MultSurface` option) will validate individually each surface according to the ISO19107 rules, without ensuring that they form a 2-manifold.
+Validating one primitive in an OBJ as a MultiSurface (`-p MultiSurface` option) will validate individually each surface according to the ISO19107 rules, without ensuring that they form a 2-manifold.
-If your OBJ contains only be triangles (often the case), then using the option `-p MS` is rather meaningless since most likely all your triangles are valid; validation could however catch cases where vertices are not referenced by faces (error `309: VERTICES_NOT_USED`), cases where triangles are collapsed to a line/point.
+If your OBJ contains only triangles (often the case), then using the option `-p MultiSurface` is rather meaningless since most likely all your triangles are valid; validation could however catch cases where vertices are not referenced by faces (error `309: VERTICES_NOT_USED`), cases where triangles are collapsed to a line/point.
 Validating it as a solid verify whether the primitive is a 2-manifold, ie whether it is closed/watertight and whether all normals are pointing outwards.

 See the [FAQ for the web application](http://geovalidation.bk.tudelft.nl/val3dity/faq) for more details.